 A transient client must regularly POLL the carrier gateway using the wctp-ClientQuery operation to obtain status or replies to POSTed messages.
-Since the polling operation operation involves repeated polling, it can generate potentially unacceptable levels of WCTP traffic.
+Since the polling operation involves repeated polling, it can generate potentially unacceptable levels of WCTP traffic.
 Because of this, it has a built-in throttle whereby a carrier gateway can instruct a transient client to delay the next poll for a specific period of time.
 This limitation, together with the fact that a separate wctp-ClientQuery must be executed for each message, restricts the total amount of status and reply information that can be retrieved per period of time.
+Transient clients are not expected to have permanent connections to the Internet, although they may.
+Transient clients are anonymous, and any identifying information in the requests they send to a server is not validated or used for delivery (such as the sender ID when sending a message).
+Because transient clients are anonymous and there is no address available for a device to use as a recipient, they cannot receive unsolicited messages from wireless devices.